 Housing markets are key components of national economies across the OECD.

-First, housing markets create wealth through construction, building new stock and employing workers to do so.
-Construction contributes more than £110 billion, or 7 per cent, to the Gross Domestic Product in the UK.60 Across Europe, construction accounts for 18 million jobs and 9 per cent of European GDP.61
+Firstly, housing markets create wealth through construction, building new stock and employing workers to do so.
+Construction contributes more than £110 billion, or 7 per cent, to GDP in the UK.60 Across Europe, construction accounts for 18 million jobs and 9 per cent of European GDP.61

-Second, housing markets contribute to the national economy through rental income that accrues to landlords and windfall gains that accrue to homeowners through equity release and property sale.
+Secondly, housing markets contribute to the national economy through rental income that accrues to landlords and windfall gains that accrue to homeowners through equity release and property sale.
 Rental income in the UK accounts for 12.4 per cent of GDP.
-Roughly one third of this is ‘real’ rental income, which provide a direct source of income to landlords.
-The remaining two-thirds are known as ‘imputed’ rent, which belong to homeowners that could, hypothetically, realise the value of their properties at any time.62
+Roughly one-third of this is real rental income, which provides a direct source of income to landlords.
+The remaining two-thirds are known as imputed rent, which belong to homeowners who could, hypothetically realise the value of their properties at any time.62

-Third, housing has large knock-on effects in the real economy.
+Thirdly, housing has large knock-on effects on the real economy.
 A stable housing market encourages consumer confidence, and consumer confidence encourages consumption, in turn.
 By contrast, a volatile housing market creates high levels of uncertainty, discouraging consumers from investing their money in the economy at large.
-The latter scenario played out dramatically in the aftermath of the financial crisis in 2008: a sudden downturn in house prices generated anxiety among mortgagors that feared negative equity, and the reduced spending that flowed from their anxiety further contracted the economy.
+The latter scenario played out dramatically after the financial crisis in 2008: a sudden downturn in house prices generated anxiety among mortgagors who feared negative equity, and the reduced spending that flowed from their anxiety further contracted the economy.
 Volatile housing markets threaten this vicious economic cycle.

 Despite the large price paid by European and North American economies in the wake of the 2008 housing bust, few lessons were learned.
-The new economic equilibrium of secular stagnation has encouraged international investors to shift their attention toward real estate, which has recently offered fairly steady and safe returns.63 The result has been a post-crisis boom in real estate prices, which many observers are concerned has grown into an asset ‘bubble.’64 Some of the financial instruments that led to the 2008 crash have been regulated: mortgage securitization, for examples, has declined significantly over the last five years.65 However, the appetite for real estate investment across Europe and North America poses a present threat to economic stability.
-The European Central Bank has warned of ‘systemic risk’ in several different real estate markets across the continent.66 The OECD, similarly, issued a warning in early 2017 about an imminent price correction in the global property market.67
+The new economic equilibrium of secular stagnation has encouraged international investors to shift their attention towards real estate, which has recently offered fairly steady and safe returns.63 The result has been a post-crisis boom in real estate prices, which many observers are concerned has grown into an asset bubble.64 Some of the financial instruments that led to the 2008 crash have been regulated: mortgage securitisation, for example, has declined significantly over the last five years.65 However, the appetite for real estate investment across Europe and North America poses a present threat to economic stability.
+The European Central Bank has warned of “systemic risk” in several different real-estate markets across the continent.66 The OECD, similarly, issued a warning in early 2017 about an imminent price correction in the global property market.67

 Progressive housing policy must address these vulnerabilities.
 While real estate investment can play an important role in stimulating economic growth, housing policymakers must aim to curb the excessive speculation that threatens growth, instead.
 This is a careful balance: the goals of progressive housing policy must be consistent with the financial security of homeowners who currently rely on their homes to supplement low levels of pension wealth.
 Fortunately, there remain a variety of policy options that specifically target speculative behaviour and encourage productive use of land the properties constructed on it.
 The key change that is necessary for housing policy to guarantee stability is to coordinate between welfare policymakers and financial policymakers.
 Housing policy cannot solely set out construction targets.
 Rather, it must incorporate the insights of finance or treasury departments to manage the macroeconomic risks that housing markets pose to the broader economy.